Skip to main content

 Region: Nationwide

-Fish-shaped cakes filled with sweet red bean paste, chocolate, custard, or other fillings.
-The crisp outer layer contrasts with the soft, sweet filling inside.
+Fish-shaped cakes filled with sweet red bean paste, chocolate, custard, or whatever the shop favors.
+The shell stays crisp against the soft filling inside.

 vegetarianContains: EggsContains: Wheat